 A Storybook Wedding at Stan Hywet Hall & Gardens

-Encompassing 70 acres of picturesque gardens and five historic buildings, Stan Hywet Hall & Gardens provides a storybook setting for weddings.
-From lush gardens to tranquil lagoons, vast meadows to scenic overlooks, the natural surroundings of this historic estate provide breathtaking beauty at every glance.
-Whether a bride prefers a dramatic or more intimate wedding, Stan Hywet offers an array of ceremony and reception options in one convenient location in Akron.
+Historic Stan Hywet Hall & Gardens is the perfect place to hold a storybook wedding.
+The estate features a variety of natural surroundings, providing breathtaking beauty at every turn.
+Whether a couple prefers a dramatic or a more intimate wedding, Stan Hywet offers an array of ceremony and reception options in one convenient location in Akron, Ohio.

 Stan Hywet Hall & Gardens

-“We have spectacular gardens that are popular destinations for wedding ceremonies,” says Bob Ulm, Director of Rentals & Guest Services at Stan Hywet Hall & Gardens.
-“In addition to the vibrant colors in each of our gardens, the historic Manor House, which features Tudor Revival architecture, serves as an amazing backdrop.
-This beautiful setting sets the stage for one-of-a-kind weddings.”
+“We have spectacular gardens that are popular for wedding ceremonies,” says Bob Ulm, Director of Rental Services at Stan Hywet Hall & Gardens.
+“In addition to the vibrant colors in each of our gardens, the 64,500 sq. foot historic Tudor revival Manor House provides a stunning backdrop.
+This beautiful setting sets the stage for a one-of-a-kind wedding.”

 The house that rubber built